You only get one chance to self-publish your book

 It is a decision every new author has to make.

 Do you publish exclusively with KDP Select, or open publish and make your ebooks available on Apple, B&N and Kobo.

 It is not an easy decision to make.
-The best advice is to consider what option will work best for you and the type of book you are publishing.
+The best advice is to consider which option will work best for you.
+It can often depend on the type of book you are publishing.